kumahq/kuma-website/app/_src/introduction/concepts.md

 The data-plane handles traffic between services.
 It connects to the control-plane which computes a configuration specific to it.
-The Data-Plane proxy or Sidecar is the instance of Envoy running alongside the data-plane which will send and receive traffic from the rest of the service mesh.
+The data-plane proxy or Sidecar is the instance of Envoy running alongside the data-plane which will send and receive traffic from the rest of the service mesh.

 ## Resource